daormar/debasher/doc/design_doc_resident.md

   it is already gone): one code path for an initial launch and every relaunch, with no need to tell a genuine crash apart from a stuck but live process.
+- **Initiators numbered their rounds independently.** Each initiator numbered its next round as the last epoch it closed or abandoned plus one, and nothing makes two counters meet when no channel goes from one initiator to the other: they drift apart when a trigger is written into the FIFO of only one of them, or when a relaunched initiator restores a checkpoint older than a round it had abandoned.
+A node that both reach, such as the fan-in of two nodes whose only inputs are external (each has to be an initiator), replaced the lower round with the higher one and then waited for a marker of the higher epoch that the other initiator would never send: it wrote no further checkpoint, its input log grew until `INPUT_LOG_MAX_BYTES` was reached, and a halt never closed there, so `debasher_stop_resident` always ended in its hard kill.
+Now the `Supervisor` and `debasher_stop_resident` number the triggers they send (see numbered trigger in the Glossary), so that every initiator opens the same round.
+A trigger without an epoch, written by an actor outside the program straight into the FIFO of an initiator, still uses that initiator's own counter, and with several initiators whose rounds meet it can still lead to the same wait.
 - Dedicated concurrency test for the fan-in case with more than one input port pending on the barrier:
   `test_two_pending_ports_waits_for_the_second_marker`.

 ## Unfixed

-- **Initiators number their rounds independently.** Each initiator numbers its next round as the last epoch it closed or abandoned plus one, so two initiators whose counters differ (one was down during a round, say) start different epochs for what a person means as one round.
-A node with inputs from both replaces the lower round with the higher one and then waits for a marker of the higher epoch that the other initiator will not send, so its rounds stay incomplete, with warnings in the log.
-Numbering the rounds from outside, with the epoch in the trigger, would fix it (see Future work).
 - **A crash during a round** aborts it, and the mechanism is not designed.
   What exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (see "Base class `FBPProcess`").
 What it can cause:
   - A marker that is lost keeps the round of its receiver open.
 A node that crashes after it has captured its state and enqueued its marker, and before its writer thread has written it, leaves the next node waiting for it.
 At a node that is not an initiator, a marker of a newer epoch replaces the open round.
-At an initiator nothing replaces it: a `start_snapshot` that finds a round open is ignored.
-So an initiator in a cycle whose marker never comes back keeps its round open, with the port of the cycle pending, and takes no further snapshot: no node of the cycle writes another checkpoint, and their input logs, which only a new checkpoint prunes, grow until `INPUT_LOG_MAX_BYTES` is reached, an error.
-Only a `shutdown` replaces the open round.
+At an initiator only a trigger replaces it: a numbered trigger of a newer epoch (see numbered trigger in the Glossary), or a `shutdown`; a `start_snapshot` without an epoch that finds a round open is ignored.
+So an initiator in a cycle whose marker never comes back, and whose triggers carry no epoch (those of its own snapshot timer, or those that an actor outside the program writes straight into its FIFO), keeps its round open, with the port of the cycle pending, and takes no further snapshot: no node of the cycle writes another checkpoint, and their input logs, which only a new checkpoint prunes, grow until `INPUT_LOG_MAX_BYTES` is reached, an error.
     The same happens whatever loses a marker, be it a message read from a FIFO and not yet written to the input log, or a FIFO destroyed with both its endpoints down (see the Contract's limits).
   - A node that crashes between capturing and closing an ordinary round forgets it, and recovers cleanly: on coming back it has no round open, and the markers that arrive later open it again, capture at another